-Real Help can come in handy if you’re looking to find your “why” and your “how”.
-Self-improvement starts with acknowledgment, and continues with practice.
-For this reason, this summary will explore the concepts of success and how it actually works, as well as how to find your strengths and learn to properly take care of yourself.
+That’s what Real Help by Ayodeji Awosika is about.
+This book can come in handy if you’re looking to find your “why” and “how.”
+In our summary of the book, we’ll explore the concepts of success and how it actually works, as well as how to find your strengths and learn to properly take care of yourself.

-Here are three of my favorite lessons from this book:
+Here are 3 of my favorite lessons from this book: